 Most of the software development projects need a modern approach – they are usually very flexible projects with a rough idea of the final scope, time and budget.
 Agile, Scrum and XP methodology works best for such projects.

 On the other hand, the traditional SDLC eliminates wasted effort but does not allow for creativity.
 Traditional methodologies such as Waterfall model, Prince2, and the Critical Path Method work best for projects where the final result/release date is clearly defined, and the risk management is an important part of each development phase.

 Regardless of whether we are talking about Agile or Waterfall model, remember that no project will be successful if there is no proper customer involvement in each development phase.
 Keep in mind that the software development life cycle models are more of an instruction manual, not a recipe for success.

-If you want to get more practical knowledge on the topic of software development models, or you are facing the dilemma of choosing the most efficient model for your business requirements (or choosing a software development partner), contact one of our highly experienced software development experts – and let the Future Processing team prepare a detailed analysis for your case!
+If you want to get more practical knowledge on the topic of software development models, or you are facing the dilemma of choosing the most efficient model for your business requirements (or choosing a software development company), contact one of our highly experienced software development experts – and let the Future Processing team prepare a detailed analysis for your case!